compoundingeffects/bigpictureschool/humanities.md

 ## What the humanities include

-Based on these fundamental ideas, the humanities cover several connected areas:
+Based on these fundamental ideas, the humanities cover several connected areas.

 **Language and literature** look at how we use words to create meaning, preserve what we know, and express complex feelings and ideas.
 When you read a novel, poem, or play, you're experiencing humanity's attempt to capture and share the full range of what it means to be human.